netbirdio/netbird/docs/README.md

 So only the machine that owns the key can decrypt traffic addressed to it.
 The same applies also to the relayed traffic mentioned below.

-Additionally, Wiretrustee ensures connectivity by leveraging advanced [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal) and removing the necessity of port forwarding, opening holes in the firewall, and having a public static IP address.
+Furthermore, Wiretrustee ensures connectivity by leveraging advanced [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal) and removing the necessity of port forwarding, opening holes in the firewall, and having a public static IP address.
 In cases when a direct peer-to-peer connection isn't possible all traffic is relayed securely between peers.
 Wiretrustee also monitors the connection health and restarts broken connections.